SupeRuier/awesome-active-learning/subfields/practical_considerations.md

 Make the selection phase keep running during the model training.

 - [Asynchronous Active Learning with Distributed Label Querying [2021, IJCAI]](https://www.ijcai.org/proceedings/2021/0354.pdf)

+## Without Supervision

+- Towards General and Efficient Active Learning [2021]:
+  Utilize the knowledge clusters by using the pre-trained encoder.

 # The considerations of the model training cost